umair5191/SmartWaste/README.md

 - Once the database is set up and dependencies are installed, run the app using "node index.js"
 - If a server message appears in the console then it's live!

+The web application is also available at: https://www.doc.gold.ac.uk/usr/121/